Our partner Dementia UK

 Supporting people affected by dementia

-Every 3 minutes someone in the UK develops dementia.
-1 in 2 people will be affected by it in their lifetime.
+1 in 2 people will be affected by dementia in their lifetime.
 Whether by caring for someone with the diagnosis, developing it themselves or both.
 It often leaves people feeling overwhelmed and alone, pushed to their emotional, physical and financial limits.
 That’s why in 2024, Nationwide Fairer Futures partnered with Dementia UK.

 In this video, Penny shares her experience of caring for her mother – who lives with dementia.